Logarithmic double ramification cycles: Logarithmic Curves

 \begin{definition} Let $S$ be a log scheme.
 A \emph{logarithmic curve} $C \to S$ over $S$ is a log smooth, proper, connected, integral, and vertical morphism with reduced geometric fibers which are of pure dimension $1$. \end{definition}

 Briefly, the adjective {\em integral} concerns the flatness of $C \to S$, and the adjective {\em vertical} means that we do not put additional log structure on the marked points of the family.

+\begin{remark} A warning to the reader about the notation: given a logarithmic curve $\pi: C \to S$ with sections $x_1, \ldots, x_n : S \to C$, later constructions (such as Definition \ref{def:Mgntheta_detailed}) will use the notation

-However, we do not formally review the relevant terminology, and refer the reader to \cite{Kato1996Log-smooth-defo} for a discussion.
+for the relative log canonical sheaf, which is \emph{not} the same as the sheaf of log differentials of $C/S$.
+Indeed, since we insist on the log-structure being vertical, the sheaf of log differentials is $\omega_\pi$. \end{remark} We do not formally review the relevant terminology, and refer the reader to \cite{Kato1996Log-smooth-defo} for a discussion.
 We only will use the most basic consequences of Definition \ref{logcur}: the map of underlying schemes of every log curve is a prestable curve, and the log structures on $C$ and $S$ give us access to a family of tropical curves.